jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Google Cloud Platform/Get Resource Configuration.md

 ## Google Cloud NAT

 ### Introduction
 The configuration of the Google Cloud NAT relies solely on the corresponding Google API of its cloud routers.
-The Google API provides detailed information regarding the configuration of the NAT Gateway, including its endpointTypes, natIps, etc.
+The Google API provides detailed information regarding the configuration of the Google Cloud NAT, including its endpointTypes, natIps, etc.

 ### Content
 Below are the Google APIs used to generate this configuration.